Tax Provisions affecting Illinois divorce cases

 I am divorced and the “custodial” parent.
 The divorce judgment does not address who can claim the children as exemptions.
 Can I claim the children as exemptions?

-No. IRS Form 8332 is a statement by the primary residential parent releasing the exemption—and likely with it the under age 17 child tax credit.
+Probably not.
+IRS Form 8332 is a statement by the primary residential parent releasing the exemption—and likely with it the under age 17 child tax credit.
 It is likely the case that if the primary residential parent signs Form 8332, then only the non residential parent can claim the child tax credit.

 Can I claim the tax credit if the marital settlement agreement or the divorce judgment gives the exemption to my spouse?